STR: Secure Computation on Additive Shares Using the Share-Transform-Reveal Strategy: Related work

-In section \ref{sec:ReshareProtocol}, inspired by STR, we construct two resharing protocols.
-The resharing between ASS and MSS is useful when handling non-linear functions (e.g., basic elementary functions), as those involve both addition and multiplication homomorphism.
-However, for some multi-variate functions (e.g., division), although it is feasible to compute them as the above section shows, it is unnecessary and these protocols will lead to the potential risk when the $secret$ equals zero.
-In this section, we first optimize comparison and division protocol, then we show how to expand typical $\texttt{SecMul}$, and finally, we consider the way of constructing some efficient basic computation protocols on matrices.
+In Section \ref{sec:ReshareProtocol}, we construct two resharing protocols using STR.
+The resharing between additive and multiplicative \textit{shares} is useful during handling the non-linear functions (e.g., basic elementary functions) that involve both additive and multiplicative homomorphism.
+For some multi-variate functions (e.g., comparison and division), it is feasible to compute them similarly by using the resharing protocols \cite{xiong2020efficient}; however, it will bring unnecessary communications.
+Here we construct the secure computation protocol for comparison and division in a different way by using STR.
+The particularity of multi-variate functions is that the multiple inputs can cover each other.